CodyLiska/Obfluence-Suite/Obfluence Personal/README.md

 4. Encrypt sensitive content with Obsidian Encrypt.

 ## 🧩 Templates
-All templates are stored in the `/templates` folder and organized by category and subfolder name to match the vault structure.
+All templates are stored in the `_templates` folder and organized by category and subfolder name to match the vault structure.